Introduction

 An (even) more diversified approach

-Let's further diversify our portfolio.
-It still contains 60% equities and 40% bonds but is now broken down as follows:
+Let's further diversify our portfolio and see if Bill is still correct.
+The portfolio contains 60% equities and 40% bonds but is now broken down as follows:

 Our SWR for this portfolio is 4.18%.
 Increasing the equity content to 80% increases the SWR to 4.2%, while the 100% portfolio reduces the SWR slightly to 4.1%.
 (For those wondering, a 50% equity portfolio has a SWR of 3.9%, not significantly less than the 100% equity portfolio).